OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 ColumnOptionalConfigs
 :   Type: optional, [ColumnOptionalConfigs](<#Structure_ColumnOptionalConfigs>).
-    Set additional parameters to customize the column's behavior and functionality.
+    Sets additional parameters to customize the column's behavior and functionality.

 DateOptionalConfigs
 :   Type: optional, [DateOptionalConfigs](<#Structure_DateOptionalConfigs>).
-    Set additional configurations that can be set in the Date columns.
+    Sets additional configurations that can be set in the Date columns.

 ### DateTimeColumn { #DateTimeColumn }

 Column for your GridContainer Block to render text fields.

-Drag into the GridColumnsPlaceholder in the GridContainer Block as many columns as you need.
+Drag as many columns as you need into the GridColumnsPlaceholder in the GridContainer Block.

-*Inputs*
+**Inputs**

 Header
 :   Type: mandatory, Text.